 Nicknamed James Bond Island, this Thai jewel was virtually unheard of before it was featured in the movie The Man with the Golden Gun.
 The best way to get there is by speedboat from Phuket.
 And once you’re there, you may never want to leave.

 Aquamarine lagoons?
 Check.
 Emerald, rolling hills?
 Check.
 Epic sunsets?
 You bet.
-Maui is also where you’ll find some of the most incredible beaches the world has to offer, like crescent-shaped Wailea Beach and black-sand Waianapanapa State Park.
+This Hawaiian island is also where you’ll find some of the most incredible beaches the world has to offer, like crescent-shaped Wailea Beach and black-sand Waianapanapa State Park.

 This Brazilian archipelago is virtually unheard of outside South America.
 It’s a luxurious yet low-key island, where the rich and famous jet-set off the radar.
 The biggest island, also called Fernando de Noronha, is comprised of sleepy villages, small bed-and-breakfasts and windswept crags where you can spot dolphins and sea turtles.